celery/celery/docs/getting-started/first-steps-with-celery.rst

 In this tutorial you will learn the absolute basics of using Celery.
 You will learn about;

-- Choosing and installing a message broker.
+- Choosing and installing a message transport (broker).
 - Installing Celery and creating your first task
 - Starting the worker and calling tasks.
 - Keeping track of tasks as they transition through different states,